When to Stop Feeding Baby Formula: A Guide for Parents

 Signs Your Baby is Ready to Stop Formula Feeding

-The American Academy of Pediatrics recommends that babies be breastfed or given formula for the first six months of life and then gradually transition to solid foods while breastfeeding or drinking formula until at least 12 months of age.
+The American Academy of Pediatrics recommends that babies be breastfed or given formula for the first six months of life and then gradually transition to solid foods while breastfeeding or drinking formula until at least 12 months.
 However, every baby is different; some may be ready to start transitioning to solid foods earlier or later.

 Here are some signs that your baby may be ready to stop formula feeding and start eating solid foods: